7thLucas/full-app-6a394-128dc-4805/_doc/product-overview.md

 ## Who it's for

-The primary holder is an operator who evaluates monetization across multiple seed-stage tech companies.
-Likely personas:
+The primary holder is a **VC** (confirmed: an investor at Square Peg) who evaluates monetization across many seed-stage tech companies.
+The product serves two distinct jobs for them:

-- **Accelerator / incubator program leads** — running monetization clinics across a cohort.
-- **VCs / angels** — portfolio value-creation, helping companies find a revenue model.
-- **Startup advisors / fractional consultants** — productizing their monetization playbook.
-- **Seed-stage founders** — pressure-testing their own model before going to market.

-(The exact primary persona is being confirmed; the product is designed to serve the multi-company operator first while remaining useful to an individual founder.)
+- **Portfolio value-creation** — helping existing portfolio companies find and sharpen the best monetization path, so a partner can put a defensible recommendation in front of a founder.
+- **Deal-evaluation lens** — pressure-testing how a *potential* investment could monetize, as input to an investment decision or IC memo.

+A defining nuance: monetization strategy must **adapt by company stage** (pre-revenue → early traction → scaling).
+The same company gets different recommended plays depending on where it is, and the app reasons explicitly about stage.

+Secondary, still-served personas (the tool remains useful to them, but the VC is the design center): accelerator/incubator program leads, angels and other early-stage investors, startup advisors productizing a monetization playbook, and seed-stage founders pressure-testing their own model.

 ## Core workflow